Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Network analysis/FindServiceArea/readme.md

 ## How to use the sample

+In order to find any service areas at least one facility needs to be added to the map view.

-* To add a facility or barrier, click '+', then choose facility or barrier, and tap the map to place it.
-When placing a barrier, tap multiple points to draw a line between them, then click 'Done'.
+* To add a facility, tap the facility button, then tap anywhere on the map.
+* To add a barrier, tap the barrier button, and tap multiple locations on map.
+Hit the barrier button again to finish drawing barrier.
+Hitting any other button will also stop the barrier from drawing.
-* To show service areas around facilities that were added, click 'Solve'.
+* To show service areas around facilities that were added, tap show service areas button.
 * The reset button clears all graphics and resets the service area task.

 ## How it works